todbot/Blink1Control2/NOTES.md

 ### Packaging & Releasing
 - Currently using `electron-builder`
-- but `electron-packager` also still supported a little
-- On Windows set env var `DEBUG=electron-windows-installer` to discover weird XML parsing errors when '&' is in description

-#### Prepping node-hid
--  do `npm run postinstall` (should be done automatically on `npm install`, but sometimes seems not to)

-#### Building on Windows
-- Can't use my standard MinGW rxvt shell?
-- Instead, open up Node's "Node Command Prompt" from Start menu
-- May need to install webpack & webpack-dev-server globally: `npm install -g webpack` ??
-- 'webpack --display-error-details' to help debug

 ### Slow GUI issues
 - console.log() in renderer really seems to slow down GUI